rasgointelligence/RasgoTransforms/docs/table_transforms/rasgo_dedupe.md

 # rasgo_dedupe

-Deduplicate a table based on a passed-in composite key
+Deduplicate a table based on a passed-in composite key.
+Once an order column and an order method are selected, only the top record from the resulting grouped and ordered dataset will be kept.

 ## Parameters